Electric and magnetic waveguides in graphene: quantum and classical

 On the left graphic of Fig.~\ref{7ab} it is shown the regions of bound states as a function of the vertical momentum $k$.
 This corresponds to inequalities (\ref{b2}), once $a_0$ is fixed.
 In this graphic, we see that only for $k<0$ there are bound motions and there is a symmetry of bound states for positive and negative energies $E$.

 \sect{Quantum electric and magnetic wells}

-In the following we will examine the solutions of the quantum problem, in the context of graphene quasiparticles.
+In the following we will examine the solutions of the quantum problem of electric and magnetic waveguides, in the context of graphene quasiparticles.
 We expect the following situations.

 i) In the range of energies of total classical scattering we may find partial scattering with a non null reflection amplitude.
-Total scattering will take place for discrete values of the relevant parameter (here we will take the angle $\alpha$ or thee energy $E$).
+Total scattering (total transmision) will take place for discrete values of the relevant parameter (here we will take the angle $\alpha$ or the energy $E$).

 ii) In the range of energies of bound or trapped classical states there will be a set of discrete values of energy for true bound quantum states.